 Watkins, M. (1984).
 “In dreams begin responsibilities”: Moral imagination and peace action.
 In E. Mc Coneghey & J. Mc Connell (Eds.), Nuclear Reactions.
 Albuquerque: Image Seminars.

 Watkins, M. (1984).
 Thinking about the future in a nuclear world.
 In E. Mc Coneghey & J. Mc Connell (Eds.), Nuclear Reactions.
 Albuquerque, NM: Image Seminars.

-Watkins, M. The Un-Doing of Hard Borders: Art at the U.S. Wall Against Mexico [To be published in S. P. Moslund, A. R. Petersen & M. Schramm (Eds.), Migration and culture: Politics, aesthetics, and history.
-London/New York: I. B. Tauris Press.]
+Watkins, M. (2015) The Un-Doing of Hard Borders: Art at the U.S. Wall Against Mexico.
+In S. P. Moslund, A. R. Petersen & M. Schramm (Eds.), Migration and culture: Politics, aesthetics, and histories.
+I. B. Tauris Press.